 China is immensely and justifiably proud of its long history.
 A continuous Chinese culture has been in existence since earliest times; it is the only civilization that can make such a claim.
 Many European archaeologists have sought to trace early Chinese civilization back to a common origin with that of the Babylonians and Egyptians.
 Their search has failed and so Chinese culture is believed to have sprung up entirely independently close to the Yellow River.

 Archeological discoveries (e.g. early human finds at Yuanmou in Yunnan) take the story back as far as 1.7 million years.
 The uncovering of Peking WG Man (Homo erectus) at Zhoukoudian near Beijing affirms human habitation 0.5 million years ago.
+When it was found in 1920s this was taken as the early progenitor of all the Chinese people; however, further studies have shown that like all other modern humans they are descended from Homo sapiens in Africa.
 Finds at Banpo village near Xian have identified a Yangshao culture ➚ at 4,500BCE which was followed by the 3,000BCE Longshan culture ➚.
 The Yangshao villages used stone tools and fished with bone hooks along the Yellow river valley.
 They left behind distinctive pottery, using, for some of it, a potter's wheel.
 The weaving of cloth had also started.
 The upper reaches of the Yellow River, fed by melting ice, are less prone to flooding than downstream.
-The Yellow River provides a dependable source of water to irrigate the fertile loess soil which is easy to work with antler and stone tools; and so the location was ideal for early agriculture.
+Here the Yellow River provides a dependable source of water to irrigate the fertile loess soil which is easy to work with antler and stone tools; and so the location was ideal for early agriculture.
 As in the Nile river valley, reliable annual crops led humans to settle and form fixed communities rather than live as wandering bands of hunter-gatherers.
 The whole country at this time was dominated by vast forests with elephants; tigers and rhinoceroses roaming the woods.
 By 5,500 years ago the Hongshan culture in Liaoning had already begun to produce fine ornaments made from jade.

 In other areas of China, other cultures developed independently with very different traditions.
 For example the Sanxingdui culture ➚ (2800-800BCE) in Sichuan produced distinctive bronze heads.
 Cultivation of rice began as early as 7,000 years ago in the lower Yangzi River valley quite separate to the north.

 During this time period the Chinese system of writing evolved from a few simple pictorial characters to the rich script of the Qin Dynasty.
 Although accurately kept historical records push back China's documented past a long way, there is a point when fact and legend inter-mingle.
-In the case of Britain the 'legendary' era survives as late as King Arthur in the 5th century CE, whereas in China you need to go back a further 2,500 years to the time of the Yellow Emperor ➚ c.
+In the case of Britain the 'legendary' era survives as recently as King Arthur in the 5th century CE, whereas in China you need to go back a further 2,500 years to the time of the Yellow Emperor ➚ c.
 3000BCE , the founding father of China.
 There is a traditional continuous line of all the Kings and Emperors of China going all the way back to him.
 The Yellow Emperor is the last of three sovereigns (三皇 San Huang 'three august ones') of a legendary demi-god status; the list of which three sovereigns are included varies between different historical sources: Fuxi 伏羲; Shennong 神农 (god of farming); Zhurong 祝融 (god of fire); Gonggong 共工 (god of water) and Suiren 燧人.
 Before them there is only the creation myth of Pangu and then Fuxi and Nuwa (his wife or sister) who created the world and people.
+Fuxi is believed to have brought fire to humans and the domestication of animals among many other basic activities.
+Most creation myths also include the discovery of yin & yang and then the eight trigrams.

-Yu's reign, which marked the start of the Xia dynasty, began the recorded history of China.
+Yu the Great's reign, which marked the start of the Xia dynasty, began the recorded history of China.
 Yu's first task was to repair the kingdom after a great flood, which some have connected this with the Biblical flood of Noah.
+He is most remembered for his work on flood prevention along the Yellow River.
 Archeological research has found a number of autonomous communities each developing their own culture and traditions along the Yellow; Wei and Yangzi valleys, rather than a unified nation state.
 However some of the individual historical events (for example floods and battles) recorded in the ancient texts have been confirmed by archeology.

 Development of the Chinese script continued, writing has survived on oracle bones and bronze vessels.
 About 1,000 characters of the 5,000 characters used in Shang times are still recognizably similar to those of today.
 The Chinese calendar system of leap months and ten day weeks was developed.
 In metalwork, they developed the ability to cast elaborate, massive bronze vessels ➚ which was unrivaled in the world at the time.
 The tomb of Lady Hao ➚, the only intact Shang tomb to survive to modern times shows the sophistication of the culture with a diverse range of ornate objects.
 Buried with their rulers were their many attendants.